 Using colons to separate independent clauses to illustrate, explain, paraphrase, or expand an idea

 Martha realized that her worst fear was coming true: her son was being sent to war.

 *The information after the colon explains Martha’s fear in the form of an independent clause.

-To follow the salutation in a business letter or more formal letter:
+Using colons to follow the salutation in a formal letter

 To the Central Valley Committee Chairman: